SeaHogs/tp/docs/UserGuide.md

 * Deletes the patient at the specified `INDEX`.
 * The index refers to the index number shown in the displayed patient list.
+* If the panel is currently not showing any patient list (e.g. showing appointment list), the default patient list is the general clinic patient list (which contains all the patients).
 * The index **must be a positive integer** 1, 2, 3, …​

+> [!CAUTION]
+> The deletion of a patient will result in the deletion of all the contact and medical information as well as all the appointments of the patient.
+> If accidentally delete a patient, can use `undo` command to recover the deleted patient.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd patient in the clinic.
 * `find Betsy` followed by `delete 1` deletes the 1st patient in the results of the `find` command.

 [<span style="font-size: small;">Back to Top</span>](#top)

+## Contact Management

 ### Adding contact information : `addc`